oroinc/documentation/management_console/system/user_management/roles/create_manage_roles.rst

 Delete a Role
 -------------

-In |oro_application|, you can delete roles if they are not assigned to any user, and if you are granted permissions to delete roles.
+You can delete roles if they are not assigned to any user, and if you are granted permissions to delete roles.

 To delete an existing role: